 Your plans need to be well-organized − with phases, work packages, and milestones − and presented clearly.
 Avoid excessive details, because this is unnecessary for both the planning process and the presentation.
 On the other hand, details allow you to precisely calculate the required resources and accurately measure the project’s progress.
 This information should be provided by the team members, and they cannot edit your plan.

 One solution is to combine the rough project plans with the detailed task plans.
-The project manager hereby develops the project plans in Microsoft Project, and the team members prepare the detailed task plans using a task management tool designed specifically for this purpose.
+The project manager hereby develops the project plans in Microsoft Project or Project for the Web, and the team members prepare the detailed task plans using a task management tool designed specifically for this purpose.
 Both sets of data are linked with a suitable level of detail in a way that lets everyone involved easily use the data as needed.

-Microsoft offers not only MS Project, but also several other tools for handling the project tasks, and this article discusses these tools.
-It also makes sense to take a look at the market leader in project task management software: Jira by Atlassian.
+Microsoft offers not only MS Project or Project for the Web but also several other tools for handling the project tasks, and this article discusses these tools.
+It also makes sense to take a look at the market leader in project work management software: Jira by Atlassian.

-Although it allows you to assign tasks to another person, it can’t be integrated with MS Project.
+Although it allows you to assign tasks to another person, Outlook cannot be integrated with MS Project.

 The tasks in Outlook are also not included in the Outlook app for Android or iOS.
 The app only provides email, calendar, and contacts functionality, not tasks.
-If you use O365, however, Outlook tasks are synchronized with Microsoft To-Do.
+If you use Microsoft 365, however, Outlook tasks are synchronized with Microsoft To Do.
 SharePoint task lists can be synchronized with Outlook tasks − but not with MS Project tasks.

 - Assign tasks to another person

 - Display emails, calendars and contacts in the Outlook app for Android and iOS

 - Synchronize the task lists with SharePoint (Microsoft 365)